-SURP students arrive at Einstein in mid-June for a nine-week research laboratory work experience.
+SURP students arrive at Einstein in mid-June for an eight-week research laboratory work experience.
 Students are matched to a laboratory in the area of interest they indicate on their application.
 At the end of the program, students present their research in a poster session.

 Faculty SeminarIn addition to research, SURP students participate in a variety of complementary scientific activities: